davi-miquelim/javascript-diceGame/README.md

 - The first player to make 100 points win the game
 </section>

-# This is game is a simple javascript game to show some concepts about Js
+<section>This is game is a simple javascript game to show some concepts about Js </section>